Beyond Multi-Token Prediction: Pretraining LLMs with Future Summaries: Details on Multi-token Prediction Variants

-In this work, we emphasized that standard MTP and DS-MTP often fail to capture the most informative future tokens, as their auxiliary objectives remain limited to predicting the immediate next few future tokens.
-The TRELAWNEY framework of~\citet{thankaraj2025lookingtoken} takes a complementary, data-centric approach: rather than modifying the model architecture, it augments the input sequences by inserting a window of future tokens, delimited by special tokens, (<T>, </T>).
-For example, the input sequence $(x_1, \cdots, x_T)$ is transformed into $\big( x_1, \cdots, x_d, <T>, z , </T>, x_{d+1} \cdots, x_T \big)$ where $z$ denotes a block of future tokens sampled from positions beyond $d$.
-This encourages the model to predict the sampled future block $z$, thereby reducing its reliance on strict teacher forcing.
+\paragraph{\textbf{Randomly sampled future information.}} In this work, we emphasized that standard MTP and DS-MTP often fail to capture the most informative future tokens, as both primarily focus on predicting the immediate next tokens via the auxiliary head.
+The TRELAWNEY approach of~\citet{thankaraj2025lookingtoken} adopts a complementary strategy: rather than altering the model architecture, it augments the training data by inserting a window of future tokens, bounded by special markers.
+This encourages the model to predict a randomly sampled block of future tokens, thereby reducing reliance on teacher forcing.
+Moreover, TRELAWNEY allows random subsequences to be sampled from the future, with the goal of exposing the model to a richer and more informative signal than what is available in the immediate next few steps.
+In a similar spirit, MuToR~\citep{mtpreg} interleaves learnable register tokens into the input sequence, each tasked with predicting a future token at a randomly sampled offset, and L-MTP~\citep{liu2025mtp} introdcues a leap-based mechanism that skips over adjacent tokens and instead predicts non-sequential future tokens in a single forward pass, aiming to capture longer-range dependencies while also enabling inference acceleration.

-In contrast to conventional MTP objectives, TRELAWNEY randomly samples subsequences from arbitrary future offsets, allowing the model to access a more richer and informative training signal than what is available in the immediate next few tokens.
-However, this heuristic of randomly sampling future blocks still risks missing the critical future tokens, limiting its robustness for long-horizon planning tasks.
+However, all these approaches based on heuristic random sampling can still fail to capture critical information from tokens far in the future, limiting its robustness for long-horizon planning tasks.